 ICHOM Core set for inflammatory arthritis

 The International Consortium for Health Outcomes Measurement (ICHOM) is a collaboration to identify and promote standardised tools for measuring the value of health care.
 Associate Professor William Taylor has been part of a working group developing a standard set of outcome tools for use in people with inflammatory arthritis.
-Most of the work for this project is now complete and teh standard set should be avaible on the ICHOM website soon.
+Most of the work for this project is now complete and the standard set is available on the ICHOM website.

 Other projects under development